Springworks/android-test-task/README.md

 1. We don't care which library you will use to parse a json
 2. We don't care about edge cases for stuff like storing, reading, parsing of intiail data
 3. You don't even need to test file reading, parsing, and etc.

+# Submiting
+Just send us your code along with a description on how to run the app and the tests.
+If there is anything that you have not had time to complete or intentionally left out please reason on how you would implement it or why it was left out.